|

 Resident Professor, Graduate School of Kyonggi University, Seoul 1994-1998).

+Awarded Daesan Prize for Literature.
 Finished grand epic poem Mount Paekdu, vols.
 5, 6, 7.

 Invited to Berlin Free University to give speech and do poetry reading.